ahuacate/nas-hardmetal/README.md

 1. Navigate to `Storage` > `File systems` > `+ Add` > `+ Create` (for all, but OS SSD):
 -- `Device` Select a disk
 -- `Type` BTRFS
 You will be prompted to mount the disk.
-Comment or label data drives as data1, data2 etc., and parity drives as parity1, parity2 etc.
+Comment or label the drives as data1, data2 etc., and parity drives as parity1, parity2 etc.
 -- File System `/dev/sdx [BTRFS, 55.89 GiB]` (example)
 -- Usage Threshold `95%`
 -- Comment `data[1-9]` or `parity[1-9]`